DrewWilson04/hurricaneone/README.md

 ## Who are we?

-Hurricane One is a group who studies hurricanes, helps inform the public, and get up and close with hurricanes.
+Hurricane One is a group who studies hurricanes, helps inform the public, and gets up and close with hurricanes.
-Founded in 2021, Hurricane One will hopefully make it easier to understand Hurricanes and how they move, form, grow, and disipate.
+Founded in 2021, Hurricane One will hopefully make it easier to understand Hurricanes and how they move, form, grow, and dissipate.